JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Garbage Collection and Reference Counting

 Objective-C and Swift use reference counting.
-Kotlin/Native has it's own garbage collection too.
+Kotlin/Native has its own garbage collection too.
 Kotlin/Native garbage collection is integrated with Objective-C/Swift reference counting.
 We do not need to use anything special to control the lifetime of Kotlin/Native instances from Swift or Objective-C.